CharlyMannion/CV/README.md

 ## Charlotte Mannion

-I am a full stack Ruby developer and student at Makers Academy.
+I am a full stack developer and graduate of Makers Academy looking for a Junior developer role.
+I'm excited for the opportunity to continue the steep learning curve that I experience at Makers in a supportive environment with people who share my enthusiasm for code and teamwork.

-After graduating from the University of Edinburgh with a First Class History degree, I made a (relatively) brief foray in to the world of Finance.
-But it soon dawned on me that I needed to pursue a career that I was genuinely interested in and that would bring new intellectual challenges.
-Coding has certainly proved challenging (and fascinating) so far!

-I'm looking for a Junior developer role in with plenty of learning opportunities and fast progression, and to work alongside others who share my enthusiasm.

 ## Skills